 November to December 2016

 The government has ordered the state of Michigan to deliver bottled water, especially to homes in Flint.
-This is because they could not check or ensure whether the filters were working correctly or not.
+This is because they could not check whether the filters were working correctly.

-According to court documents, one leader of a non-profit group helped residents install as many as 52% of the water filters in over 400 homes that had problems.
+According to court documents, one leader of a nonprofit group helped residents install as many as 52% of the water filters in over 400 homes with problems.

 Two of Flint's former emergency managers and two water plant officials who reported directly to the governor were charged with false conspiracy and pretense crimes.